Triangle Places for Family Fun in Winter

 Many museums in the Triangle are designed to inspire children’s imagination and learning with hands-on exploration.
 Here’s a look at some current exhibits at a few local museums.

 The North Carolina Museum of Art in Raleigh offers special programming for children, from crafts to tours, and a museum park that covers 160 acres of fields, woodlands, and creeks, with trails that feature outdoor art on a grand scale.
-Admission to the Museum's permanent collection of art from around the world and access to the Ann and Jim Goodnight Museum Park is free.
+Admission to the Museum’s permanent collection of art from around the world and access to the Museum Park is free.
 There is a charge for some special exhibitions and programs, such as concerts, films, classes, and performances.

-Kidzu Children's Museum in Chapel Hill offers creative play for with exhibits that invite them to engage in real-life activities, from gardening and construction to painting and puppetry.
-Visit Kidzu's website.
+Kidzu Children’s Museum in Chapel Hill offers creative play for with exhibits that invite them to engage in real-life activities, from gardening and construction to painting and puppetry.

 Splash in a Public Swimming Pool

 What better way to escape on a cold and dark day than to jump into a sparkling light-filled pool?
 If your family likes to swim, head to a pool for inexpensive exercise.
 Some facilities offer special equipment for kids.
 In 2012, The Buffalo Road Aquatic Center opened with a three-story waterslide, lazy river, water vortex, water basketball, water volleyball, and three lap lanes.
 The zero-depth entry has a tot-size play area including water tumble buckets, a water curtain, and tot-size slide.
 A reservation may be required for many of the lap pools below.